-Graduates of art programs at all levels can become fine artists, commercial artists, designers, teachers, and curators.
+Graduates of art programs become fine artists, commercial artists, designers, teachers, and curators.
 They can also work in nonprofit and art-oriented business settings.

 Bachelor's degrees in art typically require four years of full-time study.
 Students with previous college experience or advanced placement credits may graduate sooner.

 Associate-level art students can pursue an associate of arts or associate of applied science degree.
 Bachelor's students can earn a bachelor of arts, bachelor of fine arts, or bachelor of science.
 Master's programs include master of arts and master of fine arts options.
-Doctoral students typically earn a Ph.D.
+There are also Ph.D. options available to these students.

 Art majors practice studio techniques and explore diverse media.
 They also study contemporary and historical art issues and develop a portfolio of original work.